iterative/dvc.org/content/docs/command-reference/import.md

 to an "offline" repo (if it's a DVC repo without a default remote, instead of downloading, DVC will try to copy the target data from its <abbr>cache</abbr>).

+⚠️ Online repos should have a default
+[DVC remote](/doc/command-reference/remote) containing the actual data for this command to work.

 The `path` argument is used to specify the location of the target to download within the source repository at `url`. `path` can specify any file or directory in the source repo, either tracked by DVC (including paths inside tracked directories) or by Git.
 Note that DVC-tracked targets must be found in a `dvc.yaml` or `.dvc` file of the repo.
 Chained imports (importing data that was imported into the source repo at `url`) are not supported, however.

-⚠️ The project should have a default
-[DVC remote](/doc/command-reference/remote), containing the actual data for this command to work.

 > See `dvc import-url` to download and track data from other supported locations
 > such as S3, SSH, HTTP, etc.